evolgenomics/haplotagging/README.md

 --create-fastq-for-index-reads is key here to allow our demultiplexing code to see the full, untrimmed barcodes.

 # Best Practice Recommendations
-Since around mid-2021, we and others have found concrete advantages to using barcode-first read mapppers like [EMA] (https://github.com/arshajii/ema).
+Since around mid-2021, we and others have found concrete advantages to using barcode-first read mapppers like [EMA](https://github.com/arshajii/ema).
 Specifically, EMA uses BWA's API to place reads, but does a better job of taking linked-reads (or "read clouds") into account.
 Please see their repo for details.

 For this reason, we recommend substituting EMA for the read mapping step.
 To do so, use our script `ema_prep.sh` to pre-process and sort the reads prior to mapping.